wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 * Shows or hides content by date and time
 * Improves performance by retrieving Post data using a single query instead of multiple meta data function calls.
 IntelliWidget is flexible and versatile.
 Please read the documentation to see more ideas how to use it to its full potential.

+Spanish translation courtesy of Andrew Kurtis at WebHostingHub.com.

 == Installation ==